 Tech Czar -- handle all social media and identify "greener" ideas for law firm's technology areas

-Green Initiative Proposal Subcommittee -- applying and submitting proposals for awards and recognitions and to help make the CMBA Green Committee a leader in our community
+Green Initiative Proposal Subcommittee -- applying and submitting proposals for awards and other recognition and to help make the CMBA Green Committee a leader in our community

 Membership -- focus on increasing membership to the green committee as well as increasing Green Certified Firms